What is the Resilience Project?

 The concept of emotional or mental 'resilience' continues to gain rightful attention as a means of allowing us to be better prepared for the challenges we all face.
-Often defined in words to the effect of 'the ability to bounce back from adversity', we at the Resilience Project feel this definition can be insufficient, as it can neglect the fact that challenge is a constant in all our lives, and we can often be changed by the experience of it.
-It may not actually be helpful or optimal to stay the same, or maintain old habits following a period of challenge or hardship, and sometimes adaptation and change is necessary.
-Therefore we might instead prefer to think of resilience as
+Sometimes simply defined in words to the effect of 'the ability to bounce back from adversity', we at the Resilience Project feel this definition can be insufficient, as it can neglect the fact that challenge is a constant in all our lives, and we can often be changed by the experience of it.

-'the ability to accept, adapt, act and continue to find joy and meaning in our lives, despite the presence of adversity'.
+'the ability to continue to find joy, meaning and purpose in our lives, despite the presence of adversity'

-Although we admit that this does not flow off the tongue quite so easily!
+Although we admit that this does not flow off the tongue quite as easily!

 Online coaching (individual and group)